siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 ### Checking controller runtime logs

-Talos runs a set of controllers which work on resources to build and support Kubernetes control plane.
+Talos runs a set of controllers which operate on resources to build and support the Kubernetes control plane.

 Some debugging information can be queried from the controller logs with `talosctl logs controller-runtime`: